chientrm/site/blog/2022-09-25-secure-vm-instance-with-cloudflare-tunnel/index.md

 > Your server only need to serve `localhost`, Tunnel will expose it for you.

-Am I required to create SSL certificate?
+Am I required to create an SSL certificate?

 > Tunnel will use the default certificates from Cloudflare.